 3. Use shower walls for storage too

-Whether you are renting (which makes drilling into tiles out of the question) or just don't want to make holes in your bathroom wall, there is an ingenious small bathroom storage idea: stick on caddies.
+Whether you are renting (which makes drilling into tiles out of the question) or just don't want to make holes in your bathroom wall, there is an ingenious small bathroom storage idea: shower caddies.

 4. Hide bathroom storage behind a mirrored wall cabinet

-Revamping the room from scratch?
+Revamping the room from scratch and looking for some small bathroom storage?
 If your bathroom has a cavity wall, you could create a pocket within it into which you can sink a storage cabinet.
 Better still, if the cabinet has a mirrored front, its bulk will be further reduced and disguised.

 This compact Jarrow Wall Cabinet is doubly functional: not only does it contain multiple, customisable shelves, but it also has a mirrored front (that really does look like a smartly framed mirror.
 Available at Neptune.